Walker-Matt/COMP-3000-Project/README.md

 - (As a script) Right click and under the Scripts tab, select 'Nautilus_mass_file_renamer.py'
 - (As an action) Right click and select the 'Mass rename' action
 - Input text that each file will have in their names
-- Currently each file will be named with the users input, plus a unique number
+- Choose a file ordering style (default is numerical)

 Current functionality:
 - Can rename multiple files simultaneously